fullstackleo777/parrot-os-fine-tuning/first-steps-after-fresh-os-install.md

 # First Steps After A Fresh Parrot OS Install

-## To fully upgrade your fresh install of Parrot OS, follow these simple steps:
+## To Fully Upgrade Your Fresh Install of Parrot OS, Follow These Simple Steps:

 ### Step 1: Open a Terminal
 - Press `Ctrl + Alt + T` to open the Terminal, or find it in the Applications menu.